Netsach/concrete-datastore/docs/authentication.md

 }
 ```

-if a user (with the sufficient permissions) attempts to change another user's password:
+If a user (with the sufficient permissions) attempts to change another user's password:

 ```json
 {